-Admittedly, when my friend, sommelier Brett Feore, shared the details of his latest career move a few years back, I didn’t have much thought on the subject.
-A bit new to the restaurant world, particularly regarding the happenings of food-forward cities like New York, I was still trying to catch up on the who’s who within the culinary community.
+When my friend, sommelier Brett Feore, shared the details of his latest career move a few years back, I didn’t have much thought on the subject.
+New to the restaurant world, particularly regarding the happenings of food-forward cities like New York, I was still trying to catch up on the who’s who within the culinary community.

 “He was?”
 I answered, trying to remember bits and pieces from the book I had read a few years prior.

-Upon Brett’s insistence, however, I stopped in at Apiary, a cozy restaurant in the Big Apple’s eclectic East Village, while in town for the New York Wine & Food Festival in 2009.
+Upon Brett’s insistence, however, I stopped in at Apiary, a cozy restaurant in the Big Apple’s eclectic East Village, while in town for the 2009 New York City Wine & Food Festival.
 From my perch at the bar, the comfortable atmosphere of Apiary, from its hip tunes and contemporary Ligne Roset furnishings to its perfectly executed food and wine pairings, pulled me in, quickly becoming a regular haunt of mine during each visit.

 An accomplished chef, and 1996 Food & Wine Best New Chef, Scott Bryan is best known for his work as a former partner and chef at Veritas, a popular spot in the city’s Flatiron District.
 Impressed by his thoughts on food, as well as his take on the ebb and flow of restaurant business, I sat down with the kitchen veteran at Apiary’s beautiful bar in October to talk about where he’s been and what he’s seen during his time in the ever-churning food scene.